"Where do we eat?"

 And that's precisely how we approached the compilation of this list.
 Living in a city blessed with talented chefs and exceptional restaurants, we diners have no shortage of places to spend our dough.
 But when compelled to choose — as diners are every night they elect to leave the cooking to somebody else — we gravitate to the places that make us feel special, the places that consistently execute on food, service and setting, the places that we never regret choosing.
 In short, our favorite restaurants.

 A whole roasted pig face might sound like a dish designed to shock more than satisfy, but that's where chef Jonathon Sawyer differs from the pack.
 The genesis of this immensely satisfying — and, yes, shocking — dish was not spectacle, but rather practicality.
 In a nose-to-tail restaurant like Greenhouse, no part of the animal is wasted.
-The trick is figuring out how to make your customers hand over their hard-earned cash for the wrong end of a pig.
-The answer: Make it fucking awesome.
-When you combine fearlessness with culinary brilliance, you end up with a restaurant that routinely destroys boundaries, births trends and brings everybody along for the gut-pleasing ride.
+When you combine fearlessness with culinary depth, you end up with a restaurant that routinely destroys boundaries, births trends and brings everybody along for the gut-pleasing ride.

 Every god needs a temple, even the culinary ones.
 Cleveland is Michael Symon's parish, and when those parishioners want to worship the man who brings heaps of praise onto our city's food scene, they do so here, at Lola, the unofficial shrine to the "Rust Belt Revival."
 Food tourists book tables here months out, locals grab seats at the bar last minute, high-rollers set up shop at the chef's table near the open kitchen — and all of them leave a little lighter in the wallet, heavier in the belly, and happier for the opportunity to brush with greatness.
 Whether he's in the house or not, Symon's direction can be felt in every course.